tedserres/my-repo/README.md

-# my-repo
+# this is tedserres readme file
-First Git repository
+tedserres Git repository